-iOS 10 has introduced a new way of unlocking Touch ID-capable devices, now requiring you to press the Home button to unlock the device and get to the Home screen.
+iOS 10 introduced a new way of unlocking Touch ID-capable devices, requiring you to press the Home button to unlock the device and get to the Home screen.
 This, coupled with the new Raise to Wake feature can make for a nicer experience, but like every new interaction, it can be confusing, annoying, or just hard to break the habit.

-Users who don’t like this new ‘Press Home to Unlock’ feature will be happy to learn that there is a way to turn this off and take things back to the way they were before iOS 10.
+Users who don’t like this ‘Press Home to Unlock’ feature will be happy to learn that there is a way to turn this off and take things back to the way they were before iOS 10.

 For context, before iOS 10, you could just lay any of your fingertips registered with Touch ID to unlock the device, assuming it was awake (ie. Lock screen on).
 Placing your fingertip on the Touch ID sensor was enough to unlock the device, no press of the Home button needed.

 No press to unlock!

 To be completely honest, I’m not too keen on this new method of unlocking the device, and I do prefer the good old way.
 If you’re like me, then follow these simple directions to disable ‘Press Home to Unlock.’

 1) Launch the Settings app.

 2) Go to General > Accessibility > Home Button.